SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 as a part of the project documentation.

 <p class="note">We store the EventStorming Artifact electronically as images under the project root
 in the `/docs/event-storming/` folder.
-If the session is performed offline (as ideally it should be), the photos of the EventStorming board are stored in the repository.
+If the session is performed offline, the photos of the EventStorming board are stored in the repository.
-In the case of an online session, the screenshots of the board are stored.</p>
+In case of an online session, the screenshots of the board are stored.</p>

 {: .img-small}
 ![An example of the EventStorming board]({{ site.baseurl }}/img/starting-a-new-project/event-storming-board.jpg)